MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.57.md

 (iv) We prohibit the taking or possession of shellfish on the refuge.

-(v) We allow fishing from 1/2 hour before sunrise until 1/2 hour after legal sunset.
+(v) We allow fishing from1/2 hour before sunrise until1/2 hour after legal sunset.

 (c) *John Heinz National Wildlife Refuge at Tinicum.* (1)-(2) [Reserved]